Semiprojectivity of the moduli of principal $G$-bundles with $\lambda$-connections: Abstract

 \section{Abstract}

-Let $X$ be a compact connected Riemann surface of genus $g \geq 2$ and $G$ a nontrivial connected reductive affine algebraic group over $\mathbb{C}$.
+Let $X$ be a compact connected Riemann surface of genus $g \geq 2$ and $G$ a connected reductive affine algebraic group over $\mathbb{C}$.
 We prove the semiprojectivity of the moduli spaces of semistable $G$-Higgs bundles and $G$-bundles with $\lambda$-connections of fixed topological type $d\in \pi_1(G)$.
+As an application, in the smooth case we describe the resulting Białynicki–Birula decomposition and derive cohomological and motivic consequences.